Lumzdas/paramore/README.md

 Notice that the `Paramore::StrippedString` does not perform `.squeeze(' ')`, only `Paramore::SanitizedString` does.

-<h3>nil<h3>
+<h3>nil</h3>

+Types are non-nullable by default and raise exceptions if the param hash misses any.
+This can be disabled for any type by declaring `Paratype[Paramore::Int, null: true]`.

-No nil will ever reach any of the type classes - if some parameter is nullable, the class will not be called.
+nils will usually not reach any of the type classes - if some parameter is nullable, the class will not be called.
-If a parameter is non-nullable, then a `Paramore::NilParameterError` will be raised before calling the class.
+If a parameter is non-nullable, then a `Paramore::NilParameter` error will be raised before calling the class.
-If a, say `item_ids` array is non-nullable, but the received parameter is `['1', nil, '3']`, only the `'1'` and `'2'` will get passed to type classes, and the resulting array will contain the nil.
+If a, say, `item_ids` array is non-nullable, but the received parameter is `['1', '', '3']`, only the `'1'` and `'2'` will get passed to type classes, and the resulting array will contain a nil, eg.: `['1', nil, '3']`. nils inside arrays can still be passed to type classes by declaring `Paratype[[Paramore::Int], empty: true]`.
+If you wish to get rid of empty array elements, declare `Paratype[Paramore::Int, compact: true]`.

 <h3>Configuration</h3>

 Running `$ paramore` will generate a configuration file located in `config/initializers/paramore.rb`.
 - `config.type_method_name` - default is `[]`, to allow using, for example, `SuperString["foo"]` syntax.
+Note that changing this value will preclude you from using built in types.

 <h3>Safety</h3>

   - Types will not be called if their parameter is missing (no key in the param hash)
-  - All given types must respond to the configured `type_method_name` and an error will be raised if they don't when controllers are loaded.
+  - All given types must respond to the configured `type_method_name` and an error will be raised when controllers are loaded if they don't.

 # License